ChrisWhealy/svg-dom-graph/docs/testing.md

 `scene::drag::unit_tests` covers `InstallGuard`, which rolls back a failed attempt to install a drag listener.

 `scene::node::unit_tests` covers `RenderGuard`, which rolls back a failed attempt to build/render a DOM node.
-If a `?` failure occurs mid-render (for example, while measuring a data node's own grid of cells), these tests ensure that no stray or partially formed DOM elements are left behind.
+If a `?` failure occurs mid-render (for example, while measuring a data node's own grid of cells), these tests ensure that no orphaned or partially formed DOM elements are left behind.

 The same module also covers `OperatorConstructionGuard`, which rolls back an operator node's own compound "create the node, then wire its auto-connected input edge(s)" operation on failure.
 In the case of failure, the node and any edges already wired are removed from both the DOM and the graph model, so a failed call to `add_unary_operator_node_with` or `add_binary_operator_node_with` never leaves a partially wired operator behind.